KatyWeathington/KatyWeathington.github.io/README.md

 This is for my personal website.
-Very much a work in progress.
+Actively giving it a makeover so its more portfolio friendly

 [Link](https://katyweathington.github.io/)